pietergreyling/aztec_web3_starter/README.md

 - [Aztec SDK Development Environment](https://github.com/AztecProtocol/aztec-sdk-starter#environment)

-### Use these details to configure the Aztec Mainnet Fork
+### Use these details to configure the Aztec Mainnet Fork on your wallet

 - Network Name (recommended)
 ```shell